Houston, November 15 High School 🏀 Game Notice - NewsBreak

 There are 2 high school 🏀 games in Houston.

-The Homeschool Christian Youth Association basketball team will have a game with The Emery/Weiner School on November 15, 2022, 15:00:00.
+The Booneville High School basketball team will have a game with Houston High School on November 15, 2022, 15:00:00.

 November 15, 2022